 What to look for in our mental health?

-We may agree today with the ancient sage and philosophers, including Buddha, about some specific ways in which we can free ourselves from sufferings.
+We may agree today with the ancient sage and philosophers, including Buddha, about some specific ways in which we can free ourselves from suffering.
 By pursuing the following:

 - The serenity of the spirit